 There’s a wide range of Portugal real estate options available, from historic city apartments to coastal villas.

 And with its Mediterranean climate and relaxed lifestyle, it’s easy to see why Portugal is such an attractive destination.

 What’s more, Portugal can still be great value for buyers, with prices that are relatively affordable when compared to other countries in Western Europe.

-Although real estate prices in 2022 are rising, so you’ll have to move fast if you want to grab a bargain!
+Although real estate prices are rising, so you’ll have to move fast if you want to grab a bargain!

 Whether you’re looking for a traditional stone cottage or a modern penthouse with ocean views, Portugal is worth considering as your next real estate purchase.

 And, if EU citizenship is your long-term goal, investing in Portugal real estate offers an excellent way to get there.

 Can foreigners buy property in Portugal?

 Yes, absolutely.
 There are no restrictions on foreign buyers purchasing Portugal real estate, even if they are non-resident.